-Select Enabled for Cluster-On-Die support to enhance system performance.
+Select Enable for Cluster-On-Die support to enhance system performance in cloud computing.
 The options are Enable, Disable, and Auto.

 Early Snoop (Available when the OS and the CPU support this feature)

 Select Enable for Early Snoop support to enhance system performance.
 The options are Enable, Disable, and Auto.